Robpol86/robpol86.com/docs/posts/2022/2022-10-24-snapmaker-reverse-door.md

 :::{imgur-figure} osjlmEC
 %
-Installed some additional weatherstripping after flipping this enclosure panel with the touchscreen cutout.
+Installed some additional weather stripping after flipping this enclosure panel with the touchscreen cutout.
 :::

 :::{imgur-figure} Rbld72t